 Montezemolo was then hired to resurrect an ailing Juventus team, and while he failed in this regard, Montezemolo soon moved on to other projects in Fiat.

 For the longest time Montezemolo had reknown, but very few actual achievements.
 While dating the beautiful French actress Edwige Fenech, Montezemolo developed a certain profile and became known for a certain type of style.
 Still, he hadn't made any significant professional impact at the time.
-Not until the Agnellis made him President of Ferrari, a job he still holds today.
+Not until the Agnellis made him President of Ferrari, a job he held until 2014.

 HIs mission was to return Ferrari to its original standing, and to win the Formula 1 world championship that had been lacking for over two decades.
 Montezemolo not only did that, but he delivered the best streak of victories that Ferrari has ever had.
 With the help of Michael Schumacher, Luca Montezemolo's Ferrari broke every single Formula 1 record and made both of them legends.
 As President of Ferrari, Montezemolo has shown one particular skill that always serves him well: the ability to pick the right people for his team and get them working together properly.
 This skill was also very useful when, after the death of both of the Agnelli brothers, Montezemolo was appointed president of Fiat, with Sergio Marchionne as chairman.

 The results were impressive, and Fiat went from almost certain bankruptcy to a very successful turnaround.
 While President of Fiat, Montezemolo was also elected President of Confidustria, the Italian association of industrial companies.
 Montezemolo was at this point definitely one of the most powerful men in Italy, often speaking publicly about politics, pegged by many to be a possible future political leader.
 So far, however, Montezemolo seems to prefer the private sector.